dqops/dqo/docs/checks/table/comparisons/row-count-match.md

 # row count match data quality checks

-Table level comparison check compares the row count of the current (parent) table to the row count of the reference table.
+Table level comparison check that compares the row count of the current (parent) table with the row count of the reference table.

 ___